 Black Locust trees are often attacked by the Locust Borer, which will create tunnels throughout the tree as larvae.
 These tunnels reduce the value of any lumber, and also provide a vector for heart rot.
 Heart rot fungus rots the center heartwood of the Black Locust, reducing the potential use and value of any tree.

 Black Locust Trees resistance to natural decay / rotting

 How long does it take Black Locust to Rot?

-Research done by the US Forest Service in Wisconsin has shown Black Locust wood to be in the top 3 performing woods for decay-resistance and durability in both above and in-ground applications.
+Research done by the US Forest Service in Wisconsin has shown Black Locust wood can take 100 years to rot and is one of the top 3 performing woods for decay-resistance and durability in both above and in-ground applications.
 In both decking and ground stake applications, Black Locust performed exceptionally well over an eight-year long study.
 (Juniper species did outperform it).

 Additionally, he standard for rating a wood’s natural resistance to rot is covered in European standards, which classifies species in to 1 of 5 classes, with Class 1 being the most rot-resistant.
 Black Locust has repeatedly been shown to be a Class 1 or 2, meaning it is one of the most durable woods for resisting natural decay.

 Why Black Locust is rot resistant